kessack/YetAnotherArduinoWiegandLibrary/README.md

 # Wiegand Protocol

-The Wiegand protocol is very and easy to implement, but is poorly standarlized.
+The Wiegand protocol is very and easy to implement, but is poorly standardized.

 ## Data transmission